-House Minority Leader Terry Kilgore told The Washington Times that complete Democratic control of the chamber would herald liberal policies that would stifle business growth.
+House Minority Leader Terry Kilgore told The Washington Times that complete Democratic control of the chamber would herald liberal policies that stifle business growth.

 He cited Democratic proposals to raise the minimum wage, mandate paid sick leave, impose clean energy regulations, and undermine Virginia’s status as the northernmost right-to-work state on the East Coast.